Three Wonderful Weeks in Japan

 The first time I spent 3 weeks in Japan, back in 2014, everything went my way.
 Not only did the cherry blossoms happen to be at full bloom everywhere in the country I traveled, but I found three weeks to be the perfect length of time for exploring Japan.
 I left feeling completely satisfied, equally sad to depart as I was determined I would return again some day (and return I did, something like 15 times now).

-However, if you’re planning a trip to Japan, this scenario might be the farthest thing from your mind, especially after the years-long coronavirus pandemic.
+However, if you’re planning a trip to Japan, this scenario might be the farthest thing from your mind.
 In spite of how well things work once you’re on the ground in Japan, and how immediately satisfied you’ll feel the moment your butt is in the seat of a Narita Express train bound for Tokyo Station, creating the dream trip to Japan can be an absolute nightmare.

 This is one of the main quandaries my Japan itinerary addresses, regardless of how long you plan to spend there, or what time of year you plan to visit.
 The information I’m about to share will help you understand Japan before you get there—and my insights and Japan photography will ensure you fall in love with the country at least as deeply as I have.